DHTMLX/docs-spreadsheet/docs/work_with_sheets.md

 ## Cross-references between sheets

-You can easily consolidate data from multiple sheets into a single one by using cross-referencing. <br> For that, take the following steps:
+You can consolidate data from multiple sheets into one by using cross-referencing. <br> For that, take the following steps:

 1\.
 Type an equal sign (=) into a cell